UnitedHotcakesPreferred/swipe-snap/README.md

 you can give readers a swipe display compliant to HTML4 &amp; 5.
 Support for the display begins in browsers that support [jQuery](http://code.jquery.com/jquery/) version 2.

-This solution is based on the [Thrillbent comics](http://thrillbent.com) display, which Mark Waid &amp; his team of creators credit [Yves Bigerel's turbomedia comics challenge](http://www.deviantart.com/balak01/art/about-DIGITAL-COMICS-111966969) as inspiration.
+This solution is based on the [Thrillbent comics](http://thrillbent.com) display, which Mark Waid &amp; his team of creators credit [Yves Bigerel's turbomedia comics challenge](http://www.deviantart.com/balak01/art/about-DIGITAL-COMICS-111966969) has inspiration.
 Take a look at the sample html to see how easy it is to give what you have to say a swipe display.